Website: https://www.dcmdraper.com

 I read to escape and to feel, so please flood me with emotion!
 Give me characters to connect with, whether I’m meant to love or hate them – I want them to feel real.

-Things that make me super excited in the accepted genres listed below include: Asian rep, queer rep, vulnerable villains, cinnamon roll boys, ruthless girls, flawed heroes, revenge vs justice, non-western belief systems (especially imagined ones), female leads
+Things that make me super excited in the accepted genres listed below include: Asian rep, queer rep, vulnerable villains, cinnamon roll boys, ruthless girls, flawed heroes, revenge vs justice, non-western belief systems (especially imagined ones), female leads, and gray morals.

 Accepting: